 -

-kremlin means "fortress
+kremlin means 'fortress

-inside a city" in Russian, and is
+within a city' in Russian, and is

 often also used